pete-hamrick/lab-13-adventure-quest/README.md

 8) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 9) Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.

+# The Adventure Quest
+1) create a google jamboard to show the basic UI and some elements
+2) label where the state gets set and updated
+3) create the basic HTML (heading, form w/ input, radio buttons, and character select and finally, submit button)
+4) create the encounters data